-The quality of the DSM is calculated by comparing its elevation with those of the CKP at the same coordinates.
-The error of the dataset is denoted as Table 4, where the data shows that the mean of the error compared with field survey about 0.11-0.20 m and with standard deviation of 0.334 to 0.622 m.
+The quality of the DSM is calculated by comparing its elevation with that of the CKP at the same coordinates.
+The error of the dataset is denoted in Table 4, where the data show that the mean of the error compared with the field survey is about 0.11-0.20 m with an SD of 0.334-0.622 m.